OMSAS – Northern Ontario School of Medicine

-You may apply in the final year of your 4-year degree program; however, you are required to complete the program and provide proof of receiving your degree by June 30, 2018.
+You may apply in the final year of your 4-year degree program; however, you are required to complete the program and provide proof of receiving your degree by June 30 of the potential enrollment year.

-If your 4-year degree is completed through a transfer of credits from a college, you must have completed a minimum of 10 full course credits, 20 half course credits or, a combination of at the university degree level at the time you apply.
+If your 4-year degree is completed through a transfer of credits from a college, you must have completed a minimum of 10 full-course credits, 20 half-course credits or a combination of course credits required.

 If you are 25 years old or older by the application deadline, you are eligible for admission consideration based on completing a 3‑year undergraduate university degree in any discipline.

-Mature applicants whose 3- or 4-year degree is completed through a transfer of credits from a college, must have completed a minimum of 10 full course credits, 20 half credits or, a combination of at the university degree level at the time you apply.
+Mature applicants whose 3- or 4-year degree is completed through a transfer of credits from a college must have completed a minimum of 10 full-course credits, 20 half-course credits or a combination at the university degree level at the time they apply.

 If you repeated a course and both course grades appear on your transcript, both the past grade and the repeated grade will be included in the GPA calculation.

 If you have a graduate degree (Master’s/PhD), you will not be considered for admission as part of a separate applicant pool.
 You will be assessed based on the minimum requirement of a 4‑year recognized undergraduate university degree (3‑year degree for mature applicants) with a minimum GPA of 3.0 on the 4.0 scale.